curvednebula/docbaker-cli/README.md

 #  DocBaker for OpenAPI

-DokBaker is OpenAPI to PDF document generator.
+DocBaker is OpenAPI to PDF document generator.

 **[Homepage.](https://curvednebula.com/docbaker/)**